-The Company derived approximately 50% and 47% of its total revenue from Ooma Business and approximately 47% and 51% from Ooma Residential for the three months ended April 30, 2022 and 2021, respectively.
+The Company derived approximately 50% and 48% of its total revenue from Ooma Business and approximately 47% and 50% from Ooma Residential for the three months ended July 31, 2022 and 2021, respectively.
+The Company derived approximately 50% and 47% of its total revenue from Ooma Business and approximately 47% and 50% from Ooma Residential for the six months ended July 31, 2022 and 2021, respectively.
 No individual country outside of the United States, and no single customer, represented 10% or more of total revenue for the periods presented.